mintty/mintty/wiki/Tips.md

 (The standard escape character `^[` cannot be used for that purpose because it appears as the first character in many keycodes.)

 Unix terminal line drivers have a flow control feature that allow terminal output to be stopped with _Ctrl+S_ and restarted with _Ctrl+Q_.
 However, due to the scrollback feature in modern terminal emulators, there is little need for this.
-Hence, to make those key combinations available for other uses, disable flow control with this command:
+Hence, to make those key combinations available for other uses, disable flow control with this command
+(note that screen-oriented programs like text editors will typically manage this setting themselves):

 ```
 stty -ixon